Ky13C/Financ.Al/README.md

 Compare Trends Overtime: Determine Bubbles Before Investing

+To run, ensure you have Python 3.4+ (pip comes installed by default) Download/clone the entire project
+Open Terminal
+CD into the downloaded/cloned folder
+"pip install -r requirements.txt" through Terminal "streamlit run main.py" to run the program

 *Not financial advice, please perform your own due dilligence.
 AI could hallucinate as project was bootstrapped in a day.
 Utilize with soft caution!*